FailAcademy/learning/adp-vancouver/_lessons/week-08/02-navigation-and-dependencies.md

 ## Exercise 4

-Our app is going to need some icons, so for that we're going to add the **[React Native Vector Icons package](https://github.com/oblador/react-native-vector-icons)**.
-Note that this package's native dependencies can be automatically linked with `react-native link`.

 Next, import Ionicons into `NavigationLayout.js`.
 Add a `navigationOptions` key to your tab bar config object, and render the correct icon for each tab.
 An icon should be `white` if selected, and medium grey if not.

 **[Use this example from the React Navigation docs](https://reactnavigation.org/docs/en/tab-based-navigation.html#customizing-the-appearance)** to help complete this exercise.